IDOK DEVOTION for Wednesday, June 20, 2007

 One of the books Jerry and I came home with from the SCWC is entitled Faithfully Fit, written by Claire Cloninger and Laura Barr.
 I am only a few pages into the book but I already know it is not like any other ‘shed those pounds’ books I have thumbed through or partially read.
 I can see right now that appetite and surrender are both the problem and the solution.

 Additionally, I have decided I have been praying the wrong prayers before meals.
-Certainly we are grateful for our meals, for the tables upon which they rest and for the hands that prepare them.
-And certainly we would like for the meat and the potatoes and the cheesecake to nourish our ‘temples’, but praying like that thus far has not made me Faithfully Fit.
+Certainly, we are grateful for our meals, for the tables upon which they rest, and for the hands that prepare them.
+And certainly, we would like for the meat and the potatoes and the cheesecake to nourish our ‘temples’, but praying like that thus far has not made me Faithfully Fit.
 As I said, I have many pages to go to complete this book, but I already see a startling difference in it.
 It does not say START TODAY.
-It reminds me of the Lord when He said count the cost.
+It reminds me of the Lord when He said to count the cost.

 And that’s as far as I have gotten.
 How about if we revisit this one day next week?
 I should have learned some more by then.

-Father, we continue to be grateful for doors of thought and ministry that You are opening to us and we continue to desire to be faithful to You.
-We ask You to guide us as we approach all projects, thoughts and ideas that come to our minds daily; help us choose wisely, help us wait according to wisdom and help us advance according to wisdom – grant to us this wisdom as You describe in James 1.
-And Father, as we call these names we commit their needs to You in Jesus name.
+Father, we continue to be grateful for the doors of thought and ministry that You are opening to us and we continue to desire to be faithful to You.
+We ask You to guide us as we approach all projects, thoughts, and ideas that come to our minds daily; help us choose wisely, help us wait according to wisdom, and help us advance according to wisdom – grant to us this wisdom as You describe in James 1.
+And Father, as we call our prayer requests to You, we commit their needs to You in Jesus’ name.

 As I post this it is 84°F and mostly sunny in Baghdad, Iraq & the time there is 8:38 AM ADT- on June 20, 2007